SARA-LUISA/bot-o/botão/README.md

 # bot-o
-botão que altera a cor do fundo
+ A finalidade destes botões é alterar a cor do fundo para a desisgnada do botão